CTAGE: Curvature-Based Topology-Aware Graph Embedding for Learning Molecular Representations: Related Work

 The discrete curvature is taken as a measure of the graph structure on the manifold, and this measure does not change its topology~\cite{2013Stochastic}.
 It describes the inter-correlation case of the neighborhoods between a pair of nodes.
 Most of the previous work on graph curvature in combining graph neural networks was done to optimize the data structure.
 Specifically, different curvature calculation methods are used to smooth the curvature of the graph data.
-In addition, the curvature on the graph is modified by adding the links or modifying the weights of the nodes on the graph, so that the curvature of the overall data tends to smooth, so as to enhance the network performance or alleviate the over-squashing~\cite{2020ICLR,2021Understanding}.
-Current mainstream approaches are Ollivier Ricci curvature~\cite{OLLIVIER2009810,Lin2010Ricci}and Forman curvature \cite{Forman2003}.
+In addition, the curvature on the graph is modified by adding the links or modifying the weights of the nodes on the graph, so that the curvature of the overall data tends to smooth, to enhance the network performance or alleviate the over-squashing~\cite{2020ICLR,2021Understanding}.
+Current mainstream approaches are Ollivier Ricci curvature~\cite{ollivier2009ricci,Lin2010Ricci}and Forman curvature ~\cite{Forman2003}.

-Among them, Ollivier Ricci Curvature has been proved to be very successful in the communication network, but its calculation process involves the optimal transmission calculation problem between nodes.
+Among them, Ollivier Ricci Curvature has been proven to be very successful in the communication network, but its calculation process involves the optimal transmission calculation problem between nodes.
 It has high complexity and is not suitable for graph prediction and graph regression problems with huge data volumes.
 However, the calculation of Forman Ricci curvature is relatively simple and applicable to both directed and undirected weighted graphs.
 It is well-suited for studying interaction relationship networks, protein structure networks, and molecular networks ~\cite{2016Forman}.
-This paper focuses on the prediction of molecular properties on chemical molecular formula data sets, so we propose to adopt the Forman Curvature and Ollivier-Ricci Coarse Curvature to design the new Positional Encoding.